alanfriedman/workday/readme.md

 ### Run

 This will write a JSON tree representation to disk at `get-org/data/tree.json`.
-The first run could take 10-30 minutes.
+The first run could take several minutes, depending on the size of your organization.
 You can exit the process and restart anytime.

 ```
 node get-org